tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/delete_database.html' target='_blank'>Quick Base Documentation</a>

+Use API_DeleteDatabase to delete a table or an entire application.
+Supply an application-level dbid to delete an application; supply a table-level dbid to delete a table.

+If you use this API to delete an app, you must be the app manager, or the API will return an error.
+If you use this API to delete a table, you must have Full Administration permissions in the app, or the API will return an error.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------